Pasadena, California: Freeways and highways

 Four freeways run through Pasadena, and Pasadena is a control city for all of them.
 The most important is the Foothill Freeway (I-210) which enters the northwestern portion of the city from La Cañada Flintridge.
 The Foothill Freeway initially runs due south, passing the Rose Bowl before its junction with the Ventura Freeway.
 At this interchange, the Foothill Freeway shifts its alignment and direction, becoming an east-west freeway, exiting the city on its eastern boundary before entering Arcadia.
 The Foothill Freeway connects Pasadena with San Fernando (westbound) and San Bernardino (eastbound).

 The Ventura Freeway (SR 134) starts at the junction of the Foothill Freeway (I-210) at the edge of downtown Pasadena and travels westward.
 This freeway is the main connector to the Hollywood Burbank Airport and the San Fernando Valley.

-A spur of the controversial Long Beach Freeway (SR 710 in Pasadena) is also located in Pasadena.
+A spur of the Long Beach Freeway (SR 710 in Pasadena) is also located in Pasadena.
 The Long Beach Freeway was intended to connect Long Beach to Pasadena but a gap, known as the South Pasadena Gap, between Alhambra and Pasadena has not been completed due to legal battles primarily involving the city of South Pasadena.
 The spur starts at the junction of the Ventura Freeway and Foothill Freeway and travels south along the eastern edge of Old Pasadena with two exits for Colorado Boulevard and Del Mar Boulevard before ending at an at-grade intersection with California Boulevard.
 Efforts to complete the Long Beach Freeway were met with strong opposition, including the possibility of using advanced tunneling technologies to overcome objections.
 The gap will no longer be constructed, with the $780 million earmarked for constructing the gap now allocated towards local infrastructure improvements.
-Pasadena is currently exploring options on the future of the spur.
+Pasadena is exploring options on the future of the spur.